 Known, Held, and Called (Psalm 91:14-16)

 The sheer mass of God’s promises overwhelms.
-In this Fighter Verse, he makes eight promises in one paragraph!
-He pledges to deliver, to protect, to answer, to be with us, to rescue and honor us, to satisfy and show us his salvation.
-God’s love moves him not to negotiate arduous contracts with his beloved, rather to joyfully commit to lavish and extravagant promises!
+In this passage, He makes eight promises in one paragraph, pledging to deliver, protect, answer, be with us, rescue and honor us, and satisfy us and show us His salvation.
+God’s love moves Him not to negotiate arduous contracts with his beloved, but joyfully commit to lavish and extravagant promises!

-We can tell no contract is in view because of what he asks of us.
-His expectations are three: I must hold fast to him in love, know his name, and call to him in trouble.
-I take this to mean when I know God in the fullness of his glorious attributes, I will then love him with a steadfast love.
-And my confidence in his love mingles with the paucity of my strength springing forth in a deep cry for salvation.
+We can tell no contract is in view because of what He asks of us.
+His expectations are three: we must hold fast to Him in love, know His name, and call to Him in trouble.
+I take this to mean that when I know God in the fullness of His glorious attributes, then I will love Him with a steadfast love.
+My confidence in His love mingles with the paucity of my strength, springing forth in a deep cry for salvation.
 He gets the acclaim, I get the acquittal.
-He gets the glory, I get the rescue!
+He gets the glory, I get the rescue.

-You might ask, aren't knowing him, holding fast, and calling on him still works we must contribute to our salvation?
+You might ask, aren't knowing him, holding fast, and calling on Him works we must contribute to our salvation?
 If you mean works as things God lacks till we add them, then no. But if you mean necessary works God both requires and supplies, then yes!
-We only contribute what he has already given.
+We only contribute what He has already given.

-We know him only because he knew us first and enabled our knowing him.
-“Formerly, when you did not know God, you were enslaved to those that by nature are not gods.
-But now that you have come to know God, or rather to be known by God,” (Galatians 4:8-9).
-We know God because he knew us first and that empowers our knowing him.
+We know Him only because He knew us first and enabled our knowing Him.
+As Galatians 4:8-9 says, “Formerly, when you did not know God, you were enslaved to those that by nature are not gods.
+But now ... you have come to know God, or rather to be known by God..."
+We know God because He knew us first—that empowers our knowing him.

 To whom are these great promises made?
 Most simply it is to the one who trusts in God: “I will say to the LORD, ‘My refuge and my fortress, my God, in whom I trust’” (Psalm 91:2).
 As you trust in Him, like apples from a strong tree, you will know him more clearly, love him more deeply, and call on him more freely.
 The root of every good fruit is trust in God.

 Why did Satan seek to tempt Christ with verses 11-12 of this Psalm?
 Because he knew that Jesus Christ is God.
-Christ’s refusal to put his Father to the test shows his obedience is perfect; as is ours, if we are in him.
+Christ’s refusal to put His Father to the test shows His obedience is perfect.
+His obedience is credited to us if we are in him.